Masa744/CityFix_v1.0/README.md

 ## Users (Residents)

-1. Open the app using Expo Go or a simulator
+1.Open the app using the provided installation method or simulator.
-2. Create a new account or log in with existing credentials
+2. Create a new account or log in with existing credentials.
-3. After login, you will be directed to the main feed
+3. After login, you will be directed to the main feed.
-4. Browse existing community reports (issues submitted by other users)
+4. Browse existing community reports submitted by other users.
-5. Tap “Create Post” to report a new issue
+5. Tap “Create Post” to report a new issue.
-6. Fill in the required details:
-- Title of the issue (e.g. “Broken streetlight”)
-- Description (explain the problem clearly)
-- Location (area/city information)
-- Upload an image (optional but recommended for proof)
-- Submit the post
+6. Enter the issue title, description, location, and upload an image.
+7. Submit the report to publish it to the community feed.
-- Your post will now appear in the community feed
+8. View your submitted post in the feed after posting.
+9. Like and comment on other users’ posts.
+10. View updates on your submitted reports.
+11. Track report status as Open, In Progress, or Resolved.
 You can:
 -Like other users’ posts
 -Comment on issues